6 Nov — 16 Dec 2017

 In a remote Russian town, three sisters yearn for Moscow.
 They dream of freedom, sex, work and romance.
 Like the migrating birds above them, they long to be elsewhere.
 Exquisitely layered in its characters and imagery, Three Sisters is a bittersweet time-lapse of life passing.
 A work full of Chekhov’s acute observations, his playfulness and love of surprise.
 In short, a masterpiece.

-Having created astonishing productions of Tennessee Williams’ Suddenly Last Summer and Arthur Miller’s All My Sons, Kip Williams brings his precise vision to another modern great.
+Having created astonishing productions of Tennessee Williams’ Suddenly Last Summer and Arthur Miller’s All My Sons, STC Artistic Director Kip Williams turns his attention to another modern great.
 Our former Artistic Director Andrew Upton (The Present, Uncle Vanya) returns to adapt Chekhov once more in his inimitable voice.
 With a cast including award-winner Eryn Jean Norvill (All My Sons), Three Sisters promises to be a riveting performance of an achingly beautiful tale.

 “I’ve never been in love.
 I’ve dreamt of it day and night, but my heart is like a fine piano no one can play because the key is lost.”

 Production patron W & A Johnson Family Foundation

 Pick 6 or more plays to create your Season Ticket package.
 More info.